OTC-CISRiley/CIS150Info/docs/readme.md

 4. Delete the hidden Git files/folders
 ![Example Git Association](gitassociation.JPG)

-## add the project to your TFS folder
+## add the project to TFS
-- open in visual studio
+- open visual studio
+- connect to tfs
+- open the project
+- test the project and review the exception handling code try different scenarios to cause exceptions

 - add to source control in tfs
-- checkin, commit
+- check in to tfs
-- the project is ready to turn in and the instructor will view your code from your tfs folder
+- the project is now ready to turn in and the instructor will view your code from your tfs folder

 ## complete the Canvas assignment
 - fill out the programs submission doc